 Chapter 13 Bankruptcy Benefits Plans & Modifications

-The Louisville Kentucky Bankruptcy Court, often approves chapter 13 bankruptcy plans that repay 10%, or less to unsecured debts.
-Your budget is important because a bankruptcy court may increase your chapter 13 payment if your income increases or shows you can afford to repay more.
-The Louisville Bankruptcy Court requires you to file an annual budget if your plan is less than 100%.
-This is not required in the Eastern District or Southern Indiana District.
-If your income falls you may be able to lower plan payments by supplying a budget with a simple motion to modify the plan for a lower payment.
+The Louisville Kentucky Bankruptcy Court often approves Chapter 13 Bankruptcy plans that repay 10% or less to unsecured debts.
+Your budget is important because a bankruptcy court might increase your Chapter 13 payment if your income increases or shows you can afford to repay more.
+Additionally, the Louisville Bankruptcy Court requires you to file an annual budget if your plan is less than 100%.
+However, this is not a requirement in the Eastern District of Southern Indiana District.
+If your income falls you might also be able to lower plan payments by supplying a budget with a simple motion to modify the plan for a lower payment.

 You can repay alimony, taxes, student loans, and child support at the expense of unsecured creditors in Chapter 13.
-You can eliminate a second mortgage in Chapter 13 if there is no equity for the second mortgage.
-Chapter 13 may discharge more types of debts than Chapter 7.
-You can stretch out car or home mortgage payments, and lower interest rates.
+You might also eliminate the second mortgage in Chapter 13 if there is no equity for the second mortgage.
+Interestingly, Chapter 13 may discharge more types of debts than Chapter 7.
+In addition, you can stretch out car or home mortgage payments, and lower interest rates.

-Chapter 13’s are often more affordable, have greater benefits, and cost less than debt settlement.
+Filing a Chapter 13 is often more affordable, has greater benefits, and costs less than debt settlement.
 You also get the power of a federal judge’s court order.
-Instead of begging the bank to accept settlement of 50% you can often force them to accept 10% if that is all your budget can afford.
+So, instead of begging the bank to accept a settlement of 50%, you can often force them to accept 10% if that is all your budget can afford.
 A Chapter 13 Bankruptcy requires you to pay what disposable income you have based upon your budget.
-That plan may even repay zero to unsecured debts.
+In fact, that plan may even repay zero to unsecured debts.

 Chapter 7 Budgets

-You qualify for filing a Chapter 7 bankruptcy if your necessary and secured monthly expenses approximately equals or exceeds your income.
-If your budget leaves very little or nothing to repay creditors in a Chapter 13 bankruptcy you qualify for Chapter 7.
-Under the bankruptcy means test the US Trustee may challenge your Chapter 7 if he can show that you have sufficient disposable income to afford a Chapter 13 payment.
-But the US Trustee generally will not challenge a case filed originally as a Chapter 13 and later converted to a Chapter 7 after the debtor has made reasonable efforts to make it work and shows that his budget can no longer afford the Chapter 13.
+You qualify for filing a Chapter 7 bankruptcy if your necessary and secured monthly expenses approximately equal or exceed your income.
+However, if your budget leaves very little or nothing to repay creditors in a Chapter 13 bankruptcy you qualify for Chapter 7.
+Under the bankruptcy means test, the US Trustee may challenge your Chapter 7 if he shows that you have sufficient disposable income to afford a Chapter 13 payment.
+But the US Trustee generally doesn’t challenge a case filed originally as a Chapter 13 with later conversion to a Chapter 7.
+But, to be clear, this happens only after the debtor makes reasonable efforts to make it work and shows that his budget no longer can afford the Chapter 13.

-You can click on this link to download an excel spread sheet to prepare your Chapter 13 or Chapter 7 budget.
-Remember you are allowed 401k contributions, 401k loan repayment, charitable, and private school deductions for a disabled child if you have a history of these past expenses.
-We have a list of often overlooked expenses.
-You may have to document large medical or other expenses that are unusually high but you may take them.
-School lunches vacations, taxes, kids school activities, repair and replacement of household goods, pet care, haircuts, grooming, and yard care are all necessary expenses that are often overlooked.
+We also recommend that you click on this link to download an excel spreadsheet to prepare your Chapter 13 or Chapter 7 budget.
+Remember, you are allowed 401k contributions, 401k loan repayment, charitable.
+These also include private school deductions for a child with a disability if you have a history of these past expenses.
+To help you out, here is a list of often-overlooked expenses.
+You might also have to document medical or other expenses that are unusually high.
+School lunches vacations, taxes, kids’ school activities, repair and replacement of household goods, pet care, haircuts, grooming, and yard care are also necessary expenses that many often overlook.